Ventive15/development-standards/source/_posts/2013-02-04-highlight.md

 }
 ```

-You can use [fenced code blocks][fcb] with a syntax declaration at the top.
+When writing new content for this site you can use [fenced code blocks][fcb] with a syntax declaration at the top.

 You can use either `~` or <code>`</code> to mark them.